 European leaders renew support for Ukraine after Zelenskyy's stormy meeting with Trump

-PARIS — Leaders from across Europe came quickly to the defense of Ukrainian President Volodymyr Zelenskyy, after his televised clash with President Trump and Vice President Vance.
+Volodymyr Zelenskyy got a warm welcome in London on Saturday as leaders across Europe rallied to his defense on the heels of an extraordinary Oval Office clash in which President Trump accused the Ukrainian leader of "gambling with World War III."

+In Zelenskyy's first official meeting since the row — which also included Vice President JD Vance and took place in full view of the media — British Prime Minister Kier Starmer embraced Zelenskyy as the two met at 10 Downing Street.
+Starmer told the Ukrainian leader that he has "full backing across the United Kingdom."

-Many of them publicly pushed back against the Trump administration's perceived alignment with Russia's leader Vladimir Putin and the apparent browbeating of Zelenskyy while he was inside the Oval Office on Friday.
+Meanwhile, many of Europe's leaders pushed back against the Trump administration's perceived alignment with Russia's leader Vladimir Putin and the apparent browbeating of Zelenskyy.

-French President Emmanuel Macron was among the most pointed in his public statements, distinguishing between what he called the "aggressor" — Russia — and the "victim" — Ukraine — and saying that countries including France who had helped Ukraine and sanctioned Russia three years ago, after the initial invasion in February 2022, were "right" to continue to do so.
+French President Emmanuel Macron was among the most pointed in his public statements, distinguishing between what he called the "aggressor" — Russia — and the "victim" — Ukraine.
+He said that countries including France that had helped Ukraine and sanctioned Russia three years ago after its February 2022 invasion were "right" to continue to do so.

+Both Macron and Starmer visited Trump this week to try to hammer home the need for continued military aid to Ukraine, and to keep the U.S. aligned with Europe in any peace negotiations between Moscow and Kyiv.

 France's prime minister, François Bayrou, praised Zelenskyy as the honor of Europe for "refusing to bend," despite the televised criticism he faced from both Vance and Trump.
 "It remains for us to decide what we Europeans want to be," Bayrou wrote, in light of the new Trump administration's impact on Europe's defense.
 "And if we want to be at all."